dosco/sanfran/README.md

 # SanFran: Serverless Functions for Kubernetes

-Run your Javascript functions on Kubernetes in a high performance environment.
+Run your Javascript functions on Kubernetes in a high performance service.
 The functions will only use resources when handling requests.
 Designed to minimize cold-start latency using instance pools and container recycling.
 Ability to scale horizontally for high QPS functions.

 - JavaScript functions (with npm modules)
-- Fast spin up (minimize cold-start with container pooling and recycling)
+- Fast function spin up under 30ms ()
+- Minimize cold-start latency with pooling + recycling
 - Per function horizontal scaling
 - Easy to deploy on Kubernetes